 "It is a necessity… an imperative, due to the historical truth and the legacy that our generation will bequeath to those who will come after us, to speak not only of the loss… but also to reveal, in its fullest scope, the heroic struggle of the people, the community and the individual, during the days of massacre and at the very epicenters of destruction."

 German aerial photograph of the autumn of 1943.
-The thin line in the north are is the ghetto wall.
+The thin line in the north is the ghetto wall.
 On the left side of the image (toward the center) - Umschlagplatz and railway sidings, where 265 000 Jews from the Warsaw ghetto were deported to the Treblinka death camp and murdered there.
-Banners, a dispute that continues with a question how they looked like, are marked on the building at 7th Muranowska street.
-To the left of this building - that does not exist today is the Muranowski Square.
+Banners, a dispute that continues with a question of what they looked like, are marked on the building at 7th Muranowska Street.
+To the left of this building, which does not exist today, is the Muranowski Square.

-It is in this area in the first days of the uprising in the most ferocious fighting took place.
-Arrow leading from Umschlagplatz runs at 16th Mila street.
-To the left of it there is house with number 18, where the bunker was located where the insurgents and leadership of ZOB fighters were hiding in the bunker below the house.
+It is in this area that, in the first days of the uprising, the most ferocious fighting took place.
+The arrow leading from Umschlagplatz runs at 16th Mila street.
+To the left of it there is a house with number 18, where the bunker was located, where the insurgents and leadership of ZOB fighters were hiding in the bunker below the house.

-Now, at 18 Mila (Mila str. means Nice street) there is a small hill called colloquially Anielewicz mound.
-This mound is actually build from the ruins of the tomb and the place of death of over one hundred people!
+Now, at 18 Mila (Mila Street means Nice Street) there is a small hill called colloquially Anielewicz mound.
+This mound is actually built from the ruins of the tomb and the place of death of over one hundred people!

 The mound at the present intersection of Zamenhofa and Miła Streets is situated in the middle of the square over there.
 The memorial stone nearby states: On May 8, 1943 Mordechaj Anielewicz, commander-in-chief of the Warsaw Ghetto Uprising and the staff of the ŻOB resistance organization died here as soldiers die.

-On the top of the mound a stone is located stating the following:
+On top of the mound, a stone is located stating the following:

-This mound in memory of the Warsaw Ghetto Uprising fighters was raised out of the ruins from Miła Street, one of the busiest streets in Jewish Warsaw before the War.
-In the bunker at 18 Miła Street the staff of the ŻOB resistance organization died.
-Among them was Mordechaj Anielewicz, the leader of the uprising, other fighters and civilians.
-On May 8, 1943, after a three week battle, surrounded by the Nazi troops, they died or committed suicide in order not to be killed by the enemy.
-There were several hundreds of bunkers in the ghetto.
+This mound in memory of the Warsaw Ghetto Uprising fighters was raised out of the ruins of Miła Street, one of the busiest streets in Jewish Warsaw before the War.
+In the bunker at 18 Miła Street, the staff of the ŻOB resistance organization died.
+Among them were Mordechaj Anielewicz, the leader of the uprising, other fighters, and civilians.
+On May 8, 1943, after a three-week battle, surrounded by the Nazi troops, they died or committed suicide in order not to be killed by the enemy.
+There were several hundred bunkers in the ghetto.
 When found by the enemy, they turned into graves.

 The Last Letter from Mordechaj Anielewicz

-Warsaw Ghetto Revolt Commander to his friend Y. Cukierman written on the fourth dad of the Uprising (April 23, 1943).
+Warsaw Ghetto Revolt Commander to his friend Y. Cukierman written on the fourth day of the Uprising (April 23, 1943).

 The names of 60 other fighters are unknown